straz/artificialtrust/_definitions/reason-do-die.md

 defs: [delicious]
 ---

-We have two kinds of intelligence, which Nobel laureate Daniel Kahneman[^1] refers to as System 1 and System 2.
+We have two kinds of intelligence, which Daniel Kahneman[^1] refers to as System 1 and System 2.

 More informally, I like to refer to them as *do or die* and *reason why.*